What is CTEM (Continuous Threat Exposure Management)?

 The mobilization is the step where security works with the business to carry out remediation and treatments for validated exposures and risks.
 This requires the help of product owners, developers, and other IT stakeholders who may be responsible for making the actual fixes: deploying patches, changing code, configuring resources differently, and more.

-Mobilization may take the form of assistive and automated remediation actions, depending on the risk validated and the resources in scope.
+Mobilization may take the form of assistive and automated remediation actions, as demonstrated by Cribl's cloud security strategy where they automated ticket creation and team notifications through integrated workflows, depending on the risk validated and the resources in scope.

 What are some common challenges associated with implementing a CTEM strategy?